-Lego was recently named the world’s most powerful brand but in 2003 it was struggling and consultants who were rushed in to sort out its problems recommended diversifying.
+Lego was recently named the UK’s most powerful brand1 but in 2003 it was struggling and consultants who were rushed in to sort out its problems recommended diversifying.
 The company quickly launched a range of jewellery for girls, clothes, theme parks and its own video games business – and almost went bust.

 Choosing between focus and diversification is one of the key strategic decisions that growing businesses have to make, and Lego’s story is perhaps the best example of why it’s important.
 While diversification may open up new opportunities, sticking to one product gives you the chance to improve what you are doing, increase efficiency in production and cement a loyal and supportive customer base.